rizkyitaji/RT09.net/README.md

 <!-- * [Contact](#contact) -->

 ## General Information
-- Application to view or manage activities in the community.
+- Application to view or manage activities in the community
-- View citizen reports or complaints.
+- View citizen reports or complaints

 ## Technologies Used
 - Kotlin Programming Language